Regulations on the Management of Foundations (Draft Revisions for Solicitation of Public Comments)

 (1) Its purpose is to carry out charitable activities;

-(2) It does not have a profit-making motive;
+(2) Not have a profit-making motive;

 (3) It has a certain amount of registration capital, such capital being currency that has arrived in the account;